artisan1218/Finding-Frequent-Itemsets/README.md

 ```
 The market-basket model is built using SON algorithm with A-Priori algorithm and test using relatively small dataset.

-### 2. Market-Basket model on frequent businesses with large dataset
+### 2. SON algorithm 2/Market-Basket model on frequent businesses with large dataset
 The result is similiar to previous Market-Basket model except that we're working with large dataset this time.
 So this time I improved the implementation and speeded up the runtime.
 SON algorithm and A-Priori is also applied here.
 Preprocess.py takes charge of building market-basket model from the large raw data extracted from Yelp.com in json format.